-Types of Treatment Offered at Detroit Behavioral Institute – Capstone Academy
+Types of bipolar disorder treatment offered at Detroit Behavioral Institute in Michigan

 All of the programming options offered here at Detroit Behavioral Institute – Capstone Academy utilize evidence-based practices that are delivered by a highly experienced team of clinicians.
 With individualized treatment plans begin afforded to all patients, our caring team of professionals is able to specialize care to meet each and every unique need brought forth by each patient.
 Through the use of cognitive behavioral therapy, dialectical behavioral therapy, trauma-focused cognitive behavioral therapy, motivational interviewing, and behavior modification, patients receive a full continuum of care that is necessary to find true healing and lasting recovery.

 Our residential program is broken up into seven separate units, and there are separate tracks offered for patients who are struggling substance abuse problems, cognitive impairments, and significant trauma histories.
 Based on the information received by a patient’s referral source, in addition to the information gathered through the evaluation process that takes place prior to admission, each patient will be assigned to the unit that is most appropriate to properly address his or her identified needs.
 The following treatment components are incorporated into programming for all patients across all units:

 Medication management: In the majority of cases, psychotropic medications are implemented in order to assist in alleviating the symptoms of bipolar disorder.
 All of our patients meet with a psychiatrist at a minimum of once each week in order to monitor the therapeutic effectiveness of any medications that may be prescribed, as well as to make any changes that may be necessary.
 Our doctors and psychiatrists are on-call 24/7, and our nurses and nurse practitioners are available on all units 24/7.